-Motions filed in the case reflect the values involved in the transactions.
-The value of the QTIP trust at the time of the commutation was about \$117.6 million.
-The Notices of Deficiency asserted that the surviving husband made a gift of the remainder interest under \$2519 equal to about \$106.8 million and the remainder beneficiaries made gifts in an equal amount back to the surviving husband.
-The surviving husband's gift tax deficiency was about \$47.7 million and the remainder beneficiary's gift tax deficiency was about \$43.4 million, resulting in total gift tax deficiencies of over \$80 million.
-And the husband was left owning promissory notes equal to the value of the QTIP assets that would be subject to transfer tax in the future.
+Notices of Deficiency asserted that H made a gift of the remainder interest under §2519 equal to about \$106.8 million and the Children made gifts in an equal amount back to H. H's gift tax deficiency was about \$47.7 million and the Children's gift tax deficiency was about \$43.4 million, resulting in total gift tax deficiencies of over \$90 million.
+And H was left owning promissory notes equal to the value of the QTIP assets that would be subject to transfer tax in the future.